PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 ## HDL_400

+Play back the data recorded using [Velodyne VLP-32](https://www.mapix.com/lidar-scanner-sensors/velodyne/velodyne-vlp-32c/) LIDAR sensor.

-1. Play the prepared bag file in a separate terminal with the following command:
+1. **Play the bag file**:
 ```bash
 ros2 bag play -p -r 0.5 bags/hdl_400
 ```

 The replay process will start paused and with a ```rate``` of 0.5 of the normal speed.

-2. Add a ```PointCloud2``` data type to the visualization from the ```/velodyne_points``` topic in RViz.
-It contains the "current" readings from the [lidar](https://en.wikipedia.org/wiki/Lidar).
+2. **Add a ```PointCloud2``` data type** to the visualization from the ```/velodyne_points``` topic in RViz.
+It contains the "current" readings from the LIDAR.

-3. Unpause the replay process of bag file by using space key in the appropriate terminal.
+3. **Unpause the replay process** of bag file by using space key in the appropriate terminal.

-4. Observe the different between maps from `/map` topic (raw map) and `/modified_map` topic (optimized map).
+4. **Observe the difference** between maps from `/map` topic (raw map) and `/modified_map` topic (optimized map).
 Similarly observe the difference between `/path` and `/modified_path` topics.
-Unfortunately, there is not ground truth localization for this data, but you can see the map optimization process based on loop closure mechanism.
+Unfortunately, there is no ground truth localization for this data, but you can see the map optimization process based on loop closure mechanism.

-   Loop closure is a technique in SLAM where the system recognizes when the robot has returned to a previously visited location.
+   **Loop closure** is a technique in SLAM where the system recognizes when the robot has returned to a previously visited location.
 When a loop closure is detected, the system can correct accumulated drift errors by adjusting the entire trajectory and map.
 This results in a more accurate and consistent map, especially for long trajectories where odometry errors would otherwise accumulate.

 ## KITTI 00

 A bag file with 200 first scans from the 00 sequence of the [KITTI](https://www.cvlibs.net/datasets/kitti/) dataset was prepared.
-The data also contain *ground truth* information, which can be used to assess the system performance.
+The data also contain *ground truth* localization, which can be used to assess the system performance.

-1. Restart lidarslam:
+1. **Restart lidarslam**:
 ```bash
 ros2 launch lidarslam lidarslam.launch.py
 ```

-2. Play the Bag:
+2. **Play the bag file**:
 ```shell
 ros2 bag play -p bags/kitti
 ```

-3. Add a ```Path``` data type to the visualization from the ```/path_gt_lidar``` topic in RViz.
+3. **Add a ```Path``` data type** to the visualization from the ```/path_gt_lidar``` topic in RViz.
 Additionally, change it's color to distinguish it from different paths (yellow and green).

-4. Unpause the replay process of bag file by using space key in the appropriate terminal.
+4. **Unpause the replay process of bag file** by using space key in the appropriate terminal.

-5. Observe the difference between the ```ground truth``` line and the path returned by SLAM.
+5. **Observe the difference** between the ```ground truth``` line and the path returned by SLAM.

-6. Repeat the experiment for ```-r``` equal to 0.3.
+6. **Repeat the experiment** for ```-r``` equal to 0.3.
 What happens this time?

 ## Play with the SLAM parameters
 Analyzing the [lidarslam](https://github.com/rsasaki0109/lidarslam_ros2) documentation and source code, and observing the system operation, please verify the impact of the following parameters from the ```/arm_ws/src/lidarslam_ros2/lidarslam/param/lidarslam.yaml``` file:

-1. ndt_resolution (scan_matcher i graph_based_slam)
+1. ndt_resolution
 2. trans_for_mapupdate
 3. map_publish_period
 4. scan_period